Skip to main content

 It is LH that journeys through your bloodstream to the testes, where it directly stimulates specialized cells, known as Leydig cells, to produce testosterone.
 This entire process operates on a sophisticated feedback loop.

-When are sufficient, they send a signal back to the hypothalamus and pituitary to slow down the release of GnRH and LH, maintaining a state of balance.
+When testosterone levels are sufficient, they send a signal back to the hypothalamus and pituitary to slow down the release of GnRH and LH, maintaining a state of balance.
 Your lived experience of energy, mood, and physical capacity is deeply tied to the smooth operation of this axis.

 The gut microbiome acts as a central communication hub, influencing the body’s hormonal command center.